Considering an extended warranty on a product purchase? So are many shoppers, as we found in this survey.

 Nearly four in ten customers (37%) report that their primary reason for getting a protection plan is to protect their expensive purchases.
 Even more customers said that they wouldn’t go through with a purchase of an item worth $200+ without a protection plan, with most opting to go somewhere else to find a similar item.
 The Mulberry browser extension works on any site to make sure you always have options for product protection.

 Risk of wear and tear

 The second most common reason people choose to get product protection is if there is a high likelihood of damage, or wear and tear.
-That can look like a high-risk item (think fragile glass), high-use item (like smartphones), or unruly item users (think little ones and pets at home).
+That may include things like high-risk items (think fragile glass), high-use items (like smartphones), or unruly item users (think little ones and pets at home).
 In fact, 93% of those surveyed who have both kids and pets say they would get product protection, more than those without either.